Show result

 Gravel Bikes

-A gravel bike is a variation on a road bike, specially made for very diverse surfaces.
-The frames are more robust than those of road bikes, and you can mount much wider tyres on them to be able to ride on almost any type of terrain.
+A gravel bike is a variation on a road bike, designed especially for varying terrains.
+The frames are more robust than road bike frames, and you can fit them with much wider tyres, so they can tackle almost any terrain type.
 From asphalt to long dirt roads, from gravel paths to MTB trails, on your incredibly versatile gravel bike you can take every turn you come across!

 Read more